FHantke/brave-browser-wiki/Issue-with-missing-milestones.md

 A valid issue is an issue that is closed and does not have one of these labels: `closed/invalid`, `closed/not-actionable`, `closed/fixed-by-component-update`, `closed/works-for-me`, `closed/no-milestone`, `duplicate`, `wontfix`, `question`, `support`, `stale`

+## My issue should not be considered as part of a release, what do I do?

+Set one of the above labels.

 ## How to determine which milestone

 The milestone should match the smallest version it landed in.